 Hesai Group to Report Fourth Quarter and Full Year 2022 Financial Results on Wednesday, March 15, 2023

-/EIN News/ -- SHANGHAI, China, March 06, 2023 (GLOBE NEWSWIRE) -- Hesai Group (“Hesai,” “Hesai Technology” or the “Company”) (NASDAQ: HSAI), the global leader in three-dimensional light detection and ranging (LiDAR) solutions, today announced that it will report its fourth quarter and full year 2022 unaudited financial results on Wednesday, March 15, 2023, after the close of U.S. markets.
+SHANGHAI, China, March 06, 2023 (GLOBE NEWSWIRE) -- Hesai Group ("Hesai," "Hesai Technology" or the "Company") HSAI, the global leader in three-dimensional light detection and ranging (LiDAR) solutions, today announced that it will report its fourth quarter and full year 2022 unaudited financial results on Wednesday, March 15, 2023, after the close of U.S. markets.

 The Company's management will host an earnings conference call at 9:00 PM U.S. Eastern Time on March 15, 2023 (9:00 AM Beijing/Hong Kong time on March 16, 2023).